-In addition to retrieving information measured at selected dates, users may also make calculations based on event-event can be used for this purpose.
+In addition to retrieving information measured at selected dates, users may also make calculations based on events over time.
+E.g. one may be interested in finding individuals who got married, became unemployed, or who were unemployed for over 6 months during a given time-span.
+The command import-event can be used for this purpose.
 It performs a variable import where all records (= events) per unit (= individual) are retrieved over a specified time span.
-In addition to the variable name, two time-points are required in the expression: Startand stop-date.
+In addition to the variable name, two time-points are required in the expression: Start-and stop-date.
 All events that have happened between the two dates will be retrieved to your dataset, i.e. all events that overlap the time-interval.
 The dataset will contain a varying number of records per unit (individual) depending on how frequent change-events have occured.